tweag/cooked-validators/CONTRIBUTING.md

 - Specify which version of _Cooked Validators_ you are using.
   Specify the name and version of the OS you are using.

-## Style guide / Coding conventions
+## Style guides / Coding conventions

+[style guides]: #style-guides--coding-conventions

 ### Haskell style guide